ssire/case-tracker-manual/doc/glossary.md

 **eXist-DB**

 [eXist-DB](http://exist-db.org) is the native XML database for running a case tracker application.
 The project is maintained on [github](https://github.com/exist-db/exist/).

+**Field handle**

+Formular templates are turned into in-page editor by the AXEL and AXEL-FORMS libraries.
+For each primitive input field associated to a plugin, the plugin generates an HTML fragment implementing the input widget, the field handle is the root of this fragment.

+**Host element**

+The HTML element that serves as a host for a binding or a command.
+The link is declared as a *data-binding* or *data-command* attribute directly on the host element.

 **Plugin** (AXEL client-side Javascript object)